hackersanddesigners/not_makey/README.md

 To send a letter to the laptop:
 - connect laptop to bluetooth device "NOT_MAKEY" (esp and shield should be connected to a power source)
 - open a textpad on the laptop
-- touch a probe connected to one of the letter pins, and a probe connected to 3V3 to send a letter via Bluetooth
+- touch a probe connected to one of the letter pins, and a probe connected to GND to send a letter via Bluetooth

 ## acknowledgments